AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-48857-unable-to-save-changes-after-editing-with-pagebuilder.md

 ## Issue

-User is unable to save changes after editing with [!UICONTROL Page Builder].
+User is unable to save changes after editing with [!DNL Page Builder].

 <u>Steps to reproduce</u>